samiranghosh04/first-three-project/README.md

 ### Note

 As of now the site isnt fully responsive but that will be fixed soon and more features will also be added.
+Also for some reason the canvas and css code arent being rendered when deployed to GitHub pages so the best course of action to view this project would be to fork the repo and install all the dependencies locally.